Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 If your child data objects call separate service operations during save in their overridden `DoSaveAsync` methods, then the `SaveAsync` method on the parent data object can call them all as part of the save.
 You can control how to call them, such as whether they should be executed in parallel, by passing a `DataObject.CrudOptions` configuration as the save options.

 :::tip
 Unlike reading data, it is recommended to **perform the save as a single service call**, so that it's part of the same transaction.
-If you save using multiple service calls, and some of them fail while other succeed, then you may need to manually revert the changes, or otherwise deal with inconsistent data being saved.
+If you save using multiple service calls, and some of them fail while others succeed, then you may need to manually revert the changes, or otherwise deal with inconsistent data being saved.
 :::

 :::caution
 Just like with the `Read`, the `DataObject` class has legacy methods `Save` and the corresponding `DoSave`.
 You should **avoid using those synchronous methods**, and use the asynchronous `SaveAsync` and `DoSaveAsync` methods instead, whenever possible.
 :::

 ### Delete operation